|

 In any case the headlight upgrade was well worth the effort.

-Winter mode, even though we purchased the car mid-winter we managed to track down a set of steel wheels and Firestone winter tires at a local supplier.
+Winter mode: Even though we purchased the car mid-winter we still managed to track down a set of new steel wheels and Firestone winter tires at a local shop.

-April saw the next shed project commence, a bunch of work on project Foreman.
-It started with the replacement of the rear engine output shaft oil seal,
+April saw the next shed project commence, a bunch of repairs on Project Foreman.
+Work commenced with the replacement of the rear engine output shaft oil seal.

-Continued with replacing the stock gutted muffler with an EBay sourced OEM replacement,
+Then continued by replacing the OEM gutted muffler with an EBay sourced OEM replacement,

-and Finished up with swapping out the Standard Shift foot pegs for the Electric Shift model full floor boards.
+I finished up by swapping out the Standard Shift foot pegs for the Electric Shift model full floor boards.
 The full story can be found on the 2013 Repairs page on Project Foreman.

-My poor ol' Chev Colorado was starting to show its age having recently replaced the transmission and the rear end, the light duty trucks really don't hold up well to commercial use over the long term.
-I wasn't actively looking for a truck, but one caught my eye in a car lot on Topsail Road so I made a few inquiries.
+My poor ol' 2007 Chev Colorado was starting to show its age having recently replaced the transmission and the rear end, these light duty trucks really don't hold up well to constant commercial use over the long term.
+I hadn't been actively looking for a truck, but one caught my eye in a car lot on Topsail Road so I made a few inquiries.

-With the deal made I de-lettered the Colorado and made it ready to trade in against my new work truck.
+With the deal finalized I de-lettered the Colorado and made it ready to trade-in against my new work truck.

-Because the 2500HD is so high, I needed a drop hitch to level my trailer while towing so I opted for this Heavy Duty adjustable hitch from Ashford Sales.
+Because the 2500HD is so high, I needed a drop hitch to level my trailer while towing, I opted for this Heavy Duty adjustable hitch from Ashford Sales to work with multiple trailers.

 French also picked up his new work truck this month replacing his well worn, underpowered 2007 half ton Silverado with a brand new 2013 Silverado 2500HD also with the 6.0L gas engine, 6-speed transmission, Z71 Off Road package and factory polished 18" aluminum wheels.
-Mark outfitted his new truck with a Space Cap which is a fantastic commercial work cap.
+Mark outfitted his new truck with a Space Cap which is an outstanding commercial work cap.

-With the new truck in stock Mark and I set about installing HID headlights in the High Beams (as not to blind other drivers) and then installed a stainless steel Westin light bar & 4 Ridgid Dually D2 driving lights to make nighttime highway driving safe.
+With the new truck in stock Mark and I set about installing HID headlights in the High Beams (as not to blind other drivers) and then installed a stainless steel Westin light bar & four Ridgid Dually D2 driving lights to make night-time highway driving safe.

-The following month Maffer's skid plates arrived so he set about installing them in our backyard.
+The following month skid plates arrived for Maffer's Can Am Outlander so he set about installing them in our backyard.
 Unfortunately the bike wouldn't fit through the gate with the new Mudzilla tires installed so he swapped over to his stock wheels and tires to get the job done!

 The OEM plastic skid plates were already in hard shape, these Ricochet Aluminum skid plates are a great upgrade over stock and provide full protection.
 They are very well built with all hardware lining up well and all edges folded and welded so the skid plates don't hook on trail obstacles.

 Just after I left to fly home Steve made a deal and traded his well worn Subaru Impreza on a new 2013 Toyota Tacoma Crew Cab pickup with the TRD off road package.
-Its a beautiful truck that will suit him well up north.
+It's a beautiful truck that will suit him very well up north for years to come.

 The relay harness that comes with the lights is OK and is designed to be hooked directly to a battery and turn on & off with the included switch.